wmarrujo/evidence-based-scheduler/README.md

 - **dependencies** = the reference to other tasks (a list of identifiers) that must be completed before this task is started.
 You can also reference groups here too, but the effect in the scheduling is the same as copy-pasting the group's tasks here.
 - **prediction** = the person's prediction of how long the task will take them (in hours)
 - **actual** = the time it actually took them to complete the task (in hours)
-- **velocity** = the relative accuracy of your predictions (actual / prediction).
+- **accuracy** = the relative accuracy of your predictions (actual / prediction).
 Think about it as "how much longer did it take me than I thought it would?".

 ### Groups